-24.7% of our debt generates interest at variable rates, which are calculated by reference to the TIIE rate in the case of debt denominated in pesos.
-As of June 30, 2023 and December 31, 2022, CFE hedged \$16,348 and \$17,530 respectively of our debt in pesos with variable interest rates.
+25.4% of our debt generates interest at variable rates, which are calculated by reference to the TIIE rate in the case of debt denominated in pesos.
+As of September 30, 2023 CFE hedged \$16,348 of our debt in pesos with variable interest rates and as of December 31, 2022 there are not any hedges of our debt in pesos.